Instant Pot Mashed Potatoes

 6 photo collage to show how to make the recipe in an instant pot

-Tips for making mashed potatoes
+Tips for making the best mashed potatoes in an instant pot

 1. Use Yukon Gold potatoes for the best texture.
 They have a naturally buttery flavor, with a creamy and dense consistency – perfect complement to the Danish Creamery butter .
 Plus, these yellow-fleshed potatoes just look more appetizing!
 Feel free to also use Russet potatoes, which are starchier and fluffier.